eclipse/xtext/xtext-website/documentation/103_domainmodelnextsteps.md

 Automated tests are crucial for the maintanability and the quality of a software product.
 That is why it is strongly recommended to write unit tests for your language, too.
 The Xtext project wizard creates two test projects for that purpose.
 These simplify the setup procedure for testing the basic language features and the Eclipse UI integration.

 This tutorial is about testing the parser and the linker for the *Domainmodel*.
-It leverages Xtend to write the test case.
+It leverages Xtend to write the test cases.

 1. The core of the test infrastructure is the [XtextRunner]({{site.src.xtext_core}}/org.eclipse.xtext.testing/src/org/eclipse/xtext/testing/XtextRunner.java) and the language-specific [IInjectorProvider]({{site.src.xtext_core}}/org.eclipse.xtext.testing/src/org/eclipse/xtext/testing/IInjectorProvider.java).
 Both have to be provided by means of class annotations.
 An example test class should have already been generated by the Xtext code generator, named *org.example.domainmodel.tests.DomainmodelParsingTest*:

     ```xtend
     @RunWith(XtextRunner)
     @InjectWith(DomainmodelInjectorProvider)
-    class DomainmodelParsingTest{
+    class DomainmodelParsingTest {

         @Inject
         ParseHelper<Domainmodel> parseHelper